Shegzyrey/alx-higher_level_programming/0x00-python-hello_world/Readme.md

+the readme file must not be empty
-0. Run Python file
-Write a shell script that runs a python script.
+0. Run Python file - write a shell script that runs a python script
-Solution: 0-run

-1. Run inline
-Write a shell script that runs Python code.
-Solution: 1-run_inline